Magnolia, Ballard, Fremont, and the Space Needle Loop

 West Seattle, Alki Beach, and Lincoln Park Loop

 West Seattle is the laid back, beach-lined version of the Seattle waterfront.
 Take the short ride out to Alki Beach’s “boardwalk” lined with restaurants and shops or ride through West Seattle to Lincoln Park which follows the coast line.
 Alki beach has everything you could be craving during your ride, so stop for some amazing pizza at Pegasus, some fish and chips at Spuds, or some fantastic Mexican food at Cactus.
 Don’t hesitate to simply stop for a minute and soak up the sun on the sandy beach!

 Mercer Island Loop

 Take the floating bridge across Lake Washington over to Mercer Island and enjoy this scenic loop that offers a waterfront view for almost the entire ride.
-Few lights and stops signs along the route make it easy to get a great workout or to check out the well-appointed houses and views of Seattle and Bellevue. ease of ride.
+Few lights and stops signs along the route make it easy to get a great workout or to check out the well-appointed houses and views of Seattle and Bellevue.
 Taking the loop counter-clockwise offers the best views while traveling clockwise provides undemanding ascents.

 Time: 4 hours

 Eat some of the best strawberries you’ll ever taste, sample some of the finest wines the Northwest has to offer, or simply ride around this beautiful island on a hilly route that will get you out of the city.
 Enjoy a beautiful ferry ride across Elliot Bay to experience the island life with quiet roads, rolling hills, and incredible views of Puget Sound.
 Enthusiastic cyclists can follow the official “Chilly Hilly” race course laid out here or explore the southern end of the island for a less demanding ride.